-Power Purchase Agreement - The Administrative Office entered into a power purchase agreement with SolarCity Corporation in January 2016, whereby SolarCity began to install their solar electricity generating equipment on Administrative Office's parking lot in October 2016.
+Power Purchase Agreement - The Administrative Office entered into a power purchase agreement with SolarCity Corporation in January 2017, whereby SolarCity installed their solar electricity generating equipment on Administrative Office's parking lot in late 2017.
 The system size is 200.88 DC kW.
-Upon completion of the equipment installation expected in late 2016, the Administrative Office committed to purchase all of the energy generated by the solar system from SolarCity.
+The Administrative Office has committed to purchase all of the energy generated by the solar system from SolarCity.
 Under the terms of the agreement, the Administrative Office will pay SolarCity for use of the generated power for a period of 20 years with an option for up to three additional terms of five years each.
 However, at the end of the 6th and 10th contract years, and at the end of the initial term and each additional 5 year term, the Administrative Office has an option to purchase the solar electricity generating equipment at its then fair market value.
 Payments for energy will be included in the Administrative Office's utility expenses account and consolidated in operating expenses in the financial statements.